-Thematic Sessions on major trends in global higher education, particularly the apparent shift in the balance of power eastwards, and the implications of this for ‘partnership’ strategy and institutional academic and support service work practices at every level in universities
+Thematic Sessions on major trends in global higher education such as the apparent shift eastwards, and implications for ‘partnership’ strategy in universities

-Exercising leadership & collaboration skills around case studies and communication skills to persuade and engage an institutional community to embark on a cross-cultural ‘change journey’.
+Exercising leadership, collaboration and communication skills around case studies to persuade and engage institutions to embark on a cross-cultural ‘change journey’

 - Geopolitical changes and trends, and their impact on global higher education

 - The impact of cultural issues governing decision-making processes in relation to transnational partnerships